-Contracts involving the sale or transfer of land;
+Contracts involving the sale or transfer of an interest in real property;

 Contracts to answer for the debt or duty of another;

-Contracts that, by its terms, cannot be completed within one year.
-(Please note that the fact that a contract is not completed within one year does not mean that it is voidable under a statute of frauds.
-For the statute to apply, the actual terms of the contract must make it impossible for performance to be completed within one year); and
+The fact that performance of a contract is not completed within one year does not mean that it is voidable under a statute of frauds.
+For the statute to apply, the actual terms of the contract must make it impossible for performance to be completed within one year; and

-Certain contracts for the sale of goods, under the Uniform Commercial Code.
+Certain contracts for the sale of goods, under the Uniform Commercial Code (UCC).

-Typically, to satisfy the requirements of the statute, the writing must identify the contracting parties, recite the subject matter of the contract such that it can reasonably be identified, and present the essential terms and conditions of the parties' agreement.
+To satisfy the requirements of a typical statute, the writing must identify the contracting parties, recite the subject matter of the contract such that it can reasonably be identified, and present the essential terms and conditions of the parties' agreement.
 (Under the Uniform Commercial Code, to satisfy the statute, the writing for the sale of goods need only be signed by the party to be charged, and a quantity term.)

-Please note that, even without respect to the Statute of Frauds, it is good practice to reduce the essential terms of any contract to a signed, written agreement.
-Even when a Statute of Frauds does not apply to an oral contract, it may be very difficult to prove and enforce the contract in the absence of a written agreement.
+Even without respect to the Statute of Frauds, it is good practice to reduce the essential terms of any contract to a signed, written agreement.
+Even when a Statute of Frauds does not apply to an oral contract,1 it may be very difficult to prove and enforce the contract in the absence of a written agreement.

 A statute of frauds does not of itself render a contract void.
-The statute makes certain contracts "voidable" by one of the parties, in the event that the party does not wish to follow through on the agreement.
-(A contract that is "void" cannot be enforced.
-A contract that is "voidable" remains valid unless one of the parties chooses to void the contract.)
+The statute makes certain contracts voidable by one of the parties, in the event that the party does not wish to follow through on the agreement.

 As previously noted, if all parties agree that they are bound by the contract, the contract will remain enforceable despite the statute of frauds.

-Sometimes the phrase "verbal contract" is used to describe an unwritten or "oral" contract.
-As one meaning of "verbal" is "in words", in order to avoid any ambiguity it is usually best ot refer to unwritten contracts as "oral contracts".
+Sometimes the phrase "verbal contract" is used to describe an unwritten or oral contract.
+As one meaning of verbal; is "in words", in order to avoid any ambiguity it is best to refer to an unwritten contract as an "oral contracts".